sarahfuchi/Data-Science/Prediction (Regression)/README.md

 - It reduces the size of the parameters.
 Therefore, it is used to reduce the likelihood of multicollinearity.
 - The model is simplified by coefficient shrinkage.

-Here are the results for my Ridge Reegression model:
+Here are the results for the Ridge Reegression model:

 ![ridge_regression.jpg](/images/house/house9.jpg)

 ## 4.4 Lasso Regression

-Same resource I highly benefited from above during the Ridge Regression part covers the [Lasso Regression](https://www.mygreatlearning.com/blog/understanding-of-lasso-regression/#lassoregression).
-As they state on the website: Lasso regression is a regularization technique.
-It is used over regression methods for a more accurate prediction.
-This model uses shrinkage.
-Shrinkage is where data values are shrunk towards a central point as the mean.
-The lasso procedure encourages simple, sparse models (i.e. models with fewer parameters).
-This particular type of regression is well-suited for models showing high levels of multicollinearity or when we want to automate certain parts of model selection, like variable selection/parameter elimination.
+The same resource I extensively used during the Ridge Regression part can be used for the  [Lasso Regression](https://www.mygreatlearning.com/blog/understanding-of-lasso-regression/#lassoregression).Lasso regression is a technique that helps to regularize data.
+The regression method is more accurate when used in conjunction with other methods.
+This model uses shrinkage, which is where data values are shrunk towards a central point as the mean.
+The lasso procedure encourages simple, sparse models which are easier to understand and work with.
+Many models have fewer parameters than those with more parameters.
+This regression method is well-suited for models with high levels of multicollinearity or when you want to automate certain parts of model selection, like variable selection/parameter elimination.

-Lasso Regression uses L1 regularization technique.
-It is used when we have more number of features because it automatically performs feature selection.
+Lasso regression is a technique that uses L1 regularization.
+Feature selection is a process of selecting the features that are most important for a given application, that process is perfomed automatically here.
+Thus it is used when we have more number of features.

 Here are the results of the Lasso Regression model: